psean21c/Python/linear/lab_basic/README.md

 ## Task 21

-Suppose dlist is a list of dictionaries and k is a key that appears in all the dictionaries in dlist.
+Suppose `dlist` is a list of dictionaries and `k` is a key that appears in all the dictionaries in dlist.
-Write a comprehension whose value is the list whose ith element is the value corresponding to key k in the i-th dictionary in dlist.
+Write a comprehension whose value is the list whose i-th element is the value corresponding to key k in the i-th dictionary in dlist.

 Test your comprehension with some data.
 Here are some example data.
 ```
 dlist = [{'James':'Sean', 'director':'Terence'}, {'James':'Roger','director':'Lewis'}, {'James':'Pierce', 'director':'Roger'}]